 But there’s an edgy buzz to the Greek capital, too, with cool designer shops, bustling markets, and a thriving culinary scene.
 This is a living city, not a museum.
 Locals of all ages gossip over strong, gritty coffee in the local kafenio, street art dazzles in the most surprising places, and even the humblest-looking taverna lays on a feast for the gods.

 Three days in Athens should allow you enough time to take in the most important temples and a handful of the many museums.
 This is a walkable city, provided you pace yourself in the hotter months and factor in frequent stops for refreshments.
-If you can, plan a few day trips to the surrounding countryside, the nearby Saronic islands of Hydra, Aegina and Poros, and the chic beaches of the Athenian Riviera, too.
+If you can, plan a few day trips from Athens to the surrounding countryside, the nearby Saronic islands of Hydra, Aegina and Poros, and the chic beaches of the Athenian Riviera, too.

 If you’re heading to this fascinating city soon, here are a few suggestions of what to see and do during your three days in Athens.